dotnet/linker/docs/illink-options.md

 version.
 Valid versions are in the range 0-9999, where 9999 will display all current and future warnings.

+### Collapse warnings

+The `--collapse` (or `--collapse+`) option will collapse trim analysis warnings to show at most one per assembly.
+The default is not to collapse warnings.

+You may also pass `--collapse Assembly` (or `--collapse- Assembly`) to control this behavior for a particular assembly.

 ### Generating warning suppressions

 For each of the linked assemblies that triggered any warnings during linking, the